 We currently provide a collection service for secured stray dogs Monday to Friday from 9am to 4pm and Saturday and Sunday 10am to 4pm.
 If dogs are secured outside these hours the duty Environment Officer or Kennel provider will collect the secured dog first thing the following morning.
 Please keep the dog safe and in a secure area until the duty Environment Officer arrives.

 We do not provide a 24 hour collection service for lost dogs.

 If your dog goes missing

-If your dog goes missing you can report it to the Environment Officer’s Team through our call centre on 01983 821000 during office hours or 01983 821105 outside office hours.
+If your dog goes missing you can report it to the Environment Officer’s Team through our contact centre on 01983 821000 during office hours or 01983 821105 outside office hours.
 The information will be circulated to all Environment Officers and if the dog is found we will contact you as soon as possible.